SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <h3>The Web App: Registration and E-Ticket Generation</h3>

-<p>Using a Web App: Patients access a user-friendly web app where they enter essential details such as their name, age, symptoms, and the location they will be traveling from.
-The app processes this information to:</p>
+<p>Using a Web App: Patients access the PHS web app where they register themselves using the Scotland CHI number and book an appointment.
+The web app processes this information to:</p>

 1. Determine the Type of Care Needed:
- - Patients input symptoms via the app.
+ - Patients input symptoms they are facing at the moment via the app.
  - The system analyzes the data to decide if they require:
    - Emergency Department (ED) for high-acuity cases.
    - Minor Injuries Unit (MIU) for non-critical injuries.